 We also try to spend time with you examining past projects.
 These are our “design laboratories.”
 There is no better design tool than the act of experiencing a building with a client.
 We are fortunate that much of our work is in a small geographical area.
 We’ve built and kept strong relationships with our clients and made a point of cultivating access.
 Most are very accommodating because they remember the important role house tours played in shaping their homes.

 The design/build relationship is about mutual trust.
 We build that trust with honesty and forthrightness, and by keeping promises.
 With clearly defined roles we can learn to work well together.
-We tell you when we feel you’re doing a good job, or not, and expect the same of you.
+We tell you when we feel like the collaboration is effective, or not, and expect the same feedback from you.
 When we screw up, we tell you we screwed up.
 This level of comfort and honesty, this abandonment of ego and preconceptions, allows space and time for the best solutions to emerge.

 These relationships become a trail of events, and they become the history of our company.
 When people look back on this trail, we hope they see events which inspire trust and respect.
 This makes our job easier.
 Only by conducting each relationship as the most precious of gifts will we create the web of associations that will cause our practice to prosper and thrive.